Luis-Isidoro-UTEZ/Warehouse-Manager-System/README.md

 ---

 ## Key Points to Consider:
-- Only one administrator can manage a single branch, and a location may have no administrator.
+- Only one administrator can manage a single branch, and a branch may have no administrator.
 - Each branch is in a specific geographical area, but every branch contains multiple warehouses.

 ---